Hey, Cobblestone,

 As a father shows compassion to his children,

-so the Lord shows compassion to those
+so the Lord shows compassion to those who fear him.

 For he knows our frame;